 Assuming a body weight of 154 lbs (70 kg) the average human has only 15 grams of hyaluronic acid in their body at a given time.
 Out of that, roughly 33% (5 grams) is broken down and replaced on a daily basis.
 (12)

 In comparison, most dietary supplements contain 50 or 100 mg per serving.
-That’s a dosage which is 333% to 667% of what’s inside your body if you weigh 154 lbs.
+That’s a dosage which is 1-2% of what’s lost by your body daily, if you weigh 154 lbs.

-Clearly, if the HA was being absorbed and making its way to the proper locations, this amount should be more than adequate to replenish that which is lost by aging or injury.
-Yet as of today, this purported effect remains unproven.
+If the HA was being absorbed and making its way to the proper locations, is this amount even adequate to replenish that which is lost by aging or injury?

 How long it lasts